jax-ml/jax/jax/experimental/jax2tf/README.md

 ## Differentiation

 The converted code supports differentiation from TensorFlow.
-In order to ensure that the result of TensorFlow differentiation is identical to the one that JAX differentiation would produce, the jax2tf converter will annotate the converter function with a ``tf.custom_gradient`` that,
+To ensure that the result of TensorFlow differentiation is identical to the one that JAX differentiation would produce, the jax2tf converter will annotate the converter function with a ``tf.custom_gradient`` that,